UhuruSoftware/vcap-dotnet/readme.md

 * get the code and compile it to get the installers (use the vcap-dotnet-installers solution)
 * grab the latest release from here [http://www.uhurusoftware.com/vcap-dotnet/latest](http://www.uhurusoftware.com/vcap-dotnet/latest)

-Install "Windows DEA.msi" and "MS Sql Node.msi" on a box that meets the following prerequisites:
+Install "WindowsDEA.msi" and "MSSqlNode.msi" on a box that meets the following prerequisites:

 * Windows 7 or Windows 2008 Server R2
 * IIS 7